openshift/windows-machine-config-operator/README.md

 config for the OpenShift Container Platform.
 WMCO will not be able to automatically route proxy connections for Windows workloads.

+### Storage
+At this time, only in-tree storage is supported in all cloud providers.

 ### Other limitations
 WMCO / Windows nodes does not work with the following products:
 * [odo](https://docs.openshift.com/container-platform/latest/cli_reference/developer_cli_odo/understanding-odo.html)